pythonindia/pyconindia-handbook/guidelines/venue.rst

 This document provides set of guidelines for selecting venue.

-Requirement
+Basic Infra Requirement
 ---------------------------

+- Must have minimum 3 Auditoriums and 1 store room.
-- Should have one Audi minimum with 1000 people capacity
+- Atleast one Audi should have minimum seating capacity of 1000 people.
-- Whole Hall/Space should have AC (eception for Food hall)
+- Should have AC in all Auditorium and good ventilated corridor (exception for Food hall)

-- Should have 3 Audi, 1 store room.
-- Should have space to setup 4-6 food stall.
+- Cafetria should be roofed and must have space to setup 4-6 food stalls.
+- Corridor should have space for 4-5 sponsor booths and 4-5 sponsored table setup.
-- Space for Child care.
+- Space for Child care with good ventalition having required amenities close by.
-- Room to keep baggage of participants who travel for other location.
-- Dev sprint should be done in open Hall and round table to team can sit together.

-Stationaries
+- Should have space for Dev sprints which is easy to collaborate.
+Dev sprints in auditorium should be avoided.
+- Internet with fibre lines from any provider.

+Good to have
 ----------------------

-- Bed for people to sit out side Audi
+- One room which can be used for multipe purpose like t-shirt distribution, clock room for particpants on the last day, etc..
+- Dev sprint place can be setup with few matress and round tables so participants can hangout there throughout the conference.
+- Facilitated with drinking water every 200/300 mts throughout the venue.
-- Drinking water space to keep at every 200 mts.
+- Live kitchen to prepare fresh food at the venue.
-- Wifi connectivity.

-venue Booking
+Venue Booking
 ----------------

-- No payment should be done with cash at any cost.
+- Venue payment must be done with cheque/DD only.
-- Should be done 9-10 month before the conference dates.
+- Must have booked 9-10 months before the conference date.
+This is to provide enough time to organize the conference in other citites in case venue is not available in the planned city.